tiborknowles/Daisy/README.md

 # Daisy
 Testing GitHub connection from Cursor.
-Once again
+Fresh One